 Scott Weiss, conductor

-Preceding each concert are pre-concert talks at 6:45 p.m. on the Koger stage.
+Pre-concert talks before each concert take place at 6:45 p.m. on the Koger stage.

 The USC Symphony Orchestra announces its 2018-2019 season, showcasing the extraordinary musical talent in the USC School of Music.
 Join us for what promises to be a dazzling season of orchestral music in the Koger Center for the Art.